fairdataihub/ARVO-2026-EP/README.md

 ## Material

 - [ARVO-2026-Envision-Portal-poster.pdf](ARVO-2026-Envision-Portal-poster.pdf): pdf file of the poster.
+The poster is also archived on Zenodo https://doi.org/10.5281/zenodo.19990727.

 ## Resources